cbeck88/mingw_lib_kit/README.md

 This kit is based on the 32-bit mingw-w64 compiler toolchain from e.g. Ubuntu trusty package `gcc-mingw-w64-i686`.
+It is set up to use the `i686-w64-mingw32-gcc-posix` compiler, i.e. we use posix threads model not win32 threads.

 The builder kit is self contained, other than for the compiler.
 It doesn't matter where you put it, it does not install to your root.